ddella/OpenSSL/Private and Public Keys/README.md

 >Replace `-text` by `-text_pub` to get only the modulus and the public exponent:

 ## Extract the Public Key from an RSA Private Key
+The **Public Key** is the modulus and the public exponent.

 Use this command to extract the corresponding public key from the private key:
 ```shell
 openssl pkey -pubout -in private-key.pem -out public-key.pem
 ```

-View the public key details
+Use this command to view the public key details:
 ```shell
 openssl pkey -pubin -text -noout -in public-key.pem
 ```

-View the private key modulus
+Use this command to view the private key modulus.
+This command is useless since the modulus of the private key is the same as the public key:
 ```shell
 openssl rsa -modulus -noout -in private.key.pem
 ```